Aaron8222/data-science-S2023/challenges/c12-policing-assignment.md

 **Observations**:

 - Which `subject_race` levels are included in fitting the model?
-  - Hispanic and white are included in the fitting the model.
+  - Hispanic, white, and black are included in the fitting the model.
 - Which `subject_race` levels have terms in the model?
-  - The estimated coefficients for Hispanic and white are 0.513 and -0.380, which suggests individuals who are classified as Hisplanic are more likely to get arrested and individuals are are classified as white are associated with lower arrest rates.
+  - The estimated coefficients for Hispanic and white are 0.513 and -0.380, which suggests individuals who are classified as Hispanic are more likely to get arrested and individuals are are classified as white are associated with lower arrest rates.